-When Austria opened its borders to tourists on 19 May, new entry regulations came into force.
+The entry restrictions to Austria are relaxed.
 Arrivals no longer need to quarantine.
 Instead, they must present evidence of having been vaccinated, a negative Covid-19 test or evidence of having recovered from a proven infection with the coronavirus.
 Requirements vary depending on the classification of your country of origin.

 o Green/yellow/orange: free entry

 o Red: No quarantine for people who have been vaccinated, tested or have recovered from Covid-19

 o Dark red: Entry only for people who have been vaccinated, tested or have recovered from Covid-19 plus quarantine (test to release after 5 days)

 Note: Even though quarantine requirements are no longer in place, you still need to register when entering Austria from a high-incidence or virus variant area!
 Click here to complete your pre-travel clearance form.

 Covid-19: the current situation in Tirol